 John Frederick Duncan Wylson (1908-62) was of Scottish ancestry and his grandfather (James Wylson (1811-70) and father (Oswald Cane Wylson (1859-1925)) were also architects.
 Oswald Wylson was in partnership with Charles Long (d1906) and work by them is found as early as 1889, though this may predate a formal partnership.
 Although a designer of commercial buildings, Oswald was best known for designing music halls, theatres and cinemas, notably the much altered London Pavilion at Piccadilly Circus, and Wylson and Long worked on the Winter Garden, Blackpool.
 After Long’s death Oswald Wylson carried on the practice with unchanged name amd on similar lines with an address by 1914 in King William Street, Strand (KD/L) and still in the same area at Henrietta Street in 1924.
 J D Wylson studied at the Architectural Association and started what appears to have been his own practice in 1932 in Jermyn Street.
 After World War II he moved to Bayswater and taught at several colleges.
-In 1950 he moved again to Rye, though he kept his London office and R C Cox (RCC) became his partner in 1961.
-He is said to have restored many churches in Kent and Sussex, so those listed below are unlikely to be a complete list of his work there.
+In 1950 he moved again to Rye, though he kept his London office and R C Cox (RCC), who became his partner in 1961 continued it after his death.
+Wylson is said to have restored many churches in Kent and Sussex, so those listed below are unlikely to be a complete list of his work there.

 Lit: BAL Biog file